 Most visitors spend between 30 minutes to an hour at the Pantheon, depending on personal interest and how much time you want to explore its details.

-A Brief Overview of the Pantheon
+History of the Pantheon in Rome

 Before we go further into details, let's look at the history of the Pantheon using a timeline to give you an easy-to-understand overview.